Experience, Wisdom, Results

 TRADE SECRETS/UNFAIR COMPETITION: In 2015, Mr. Case successfully settled a vigorously contested litigation between two competitors in the LED sign industry.
 Mr. Case entered the case one year after filing and used aggressive motion practice and discovery to obtain the settlement, three months before trial.

-BUSINESS REPRESENTATION INVOLVING “KEY MAN” DIVORCE: Mr. Case was hired to help a company protect its business interests in the difficult situation arising from the divorce of one of its key owners.
-The heavily contested divorce led to a complicated Chapter 11 bankruptcy, where the main asset is the divorcing owner’s shareholder interest in the company.
-In 2015, the U.S. Bankruptcy Court approved the Chapter 11 reorganization plan in 2015, restructuring the divorce payouts in a manner more favorable to the key owner.
+“KEY MAN” DIVORCE: Mr. Case was hired to help a company protect its business interests in the difficult situation arising from the divorce of one of its key owners.
+The heavily contested divorce led to a complicated Chapter 11 bankruptcy, where the main asset was the divorcing owner’s shareholder interest in the company.
+In 2015, the U.S. Bankruptcy Court approved the Chapter 11 reorganization plan, restructuring the divorce payouts in a manner more favorable to the key owner.
 Mr. Case brought in his longtime friend and colleague Howard N. Madris, Esq. to serve as lead bankruptcy counsel.
 UPDATES: In 2019, the Ninth Circuit Court of Appeals affirmed the Bankruptcy Court decision, effectively ending all disputes over the plan.
 In 2021, the Bankruptcy Court issued the final decree ending the bankruptcy case.